ibmendoza/anchor/README.md

 - Anchor is a Go-based reference implementation of this script-based configuration management specification.
 Contribute your ideas.
 If you do not like Go, write your own implementation using your favorite programming language.

-- A community of cmdfile akin to Ansible playbooks.
-Share your recipes to this repository.
+- A community of cmdfile akin to playbooks and recipes.

 License